byterubpay/byterub-site/README.md

 You're all done.
 Submit a PR and wait for it to be reviewed and merged.
 Be sure to make any changes if requested.

 ## How to translate a page
-In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that ByteRub has a [Localization Workgroup](https://github.com/monero-ecosystem/monero-translations) who coordinate and give support to translators-volunteers.
-You can find an updated guide and an example of the workflow we use on our [Guide on Taiga](https://taiga.getmonero.org/project/erciccione-monero-localization/wiki/translating-monero-website), also, for live support/request of infos, come chat on `#monero-translations` (Freenode/IRC, riot/matrix, MatterMost).
+In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that ByteRub has a [Localization Workgroup](https://github.com/byterub-ecosystem/byterub-translations) who coordinate and give support to translators-volunteers.
+You can find an updated guide and an example of the workflow we use on our [Guide on Taiga](https://taiga.getbyterub.org/project/erciccione-byterub-localization/wiki/translating-byterub-website), also, for live support/request of infos, come chat on `#byterub-translations` (Freenode/IRC, riot/matrix, MatterMost).

 ### 1. Quickstart
 * Navigate to the correct language in the /i18n folder and find the page you wish to translate